cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 gap Diffie-Hellman (GDH) problem is hard in the appropriate subgroup {{GAP}}, and that HKDF can be modeled as a random oracle.

-Further, the paper proves composition theorems, showing that HPKE's Auth mode fulfills the security notions of authenticated public key encryption for all KDFs and AEAD schemes specified in this document, given any authenticated KEM satisfying the previously defined security notions
+Further, {{ABHKLR20}} proves composition theorems, showing that HPKE's Auth mode fulfills the security notions of authenticated public key encryption for all KDFs and AEAD schemes specified in this document, given any authenticated KEM satisfying the previously defined security notions